r-rust/hellorust/readme.md

 ## Resources
+ - Erum2018 [slides](https://jeroen.github.io/erum2018/) about this project presented by Jeroen
  - [Rust Inside Other Languages](https://doc.rust-lang.org/1.6.0/book/rust-inside-other-languages.html) chapter from official rust documentation
  - [rustr](https://rustr.org/) is a Rust library that provides a Rust API to work with R.
  - Duncan's proof of concept: [RCallRust](https://github.com/duncantl/RCallRust)